Renegade Rocket: Plot

-Space Major Reeves, a rocket expert and friend of Colonel White (voiced by Donald Gray), leaves Cloudbase after completing a tour of the facility.
+Space Major Reeves, a rocket expert and friend of Colonel White, leaves Cloudbase after completing a tour of the facility.
 He boards a motor yacht bound for the island military installation Base Concord, unaware that Captain Black is watching from the shore.
 Black uses the Mysterons' powers to induce nausea in Reeves, who falls overboard and drowns in the yacht's wake.

 A Mysteron double of Reeves arrives at Base Concord, shoots the control room officer and launches an incendiary variable-geometry rocket (VGR) using the control code "ZERO".
 He then escapes in a J-17 fighter jet with the flight program unit, leaving the base personnel no way of knowing the VGR's target nor which of the 10,000 possible codes must be transmitted to trigger its self-destruct.
 Furthermore, for reasons unknown the VGR is not showing on radar.

-The commander alerts Spectrum and White dispatches Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) to Base Concord.
+The commander alerts Spectrum and White dispatches Captains Scarlet and Blue to Base Concord.
 Meanwhile, the Angel squadron are launched to track down Reeves and recover the program unit.
-Reeves is quickly intercepted but refuses to surrender, instead crippling Melody's (voiced by Sylvia Anderson) aircraft with his fighter's machine gun and forcing her to eject before she crashes into the ocean.
+Reeves is quickly intercepted but refuses to surrender, instead crippling Melody's aircraft with his fighter's machine gun and forcing her to eject before she crashes into the ocean.

 Scarlet, Blue and the base personnel realise that the VGR would be invisible to radar only if it were travelling upwards, and that as its descent will also be vertical the only plausible target is Base Concord itself.
 A replacement program unit is installed and the personnel use it to transmit one code after another in alphabetical order in a futile bid to find the one used by Reeves.
-In the air, Reeves ignores Rhapsody's (voiced by Liz Morgan) order to surrender and kills himself by deliberately crashing his fighter.
+In the air, Reeves ignores Rhapsody's order to surrender and kills himself by deliberately crashing his fighter.
 Although the program unit survives, it is lost on the seabed.

 Minutes before impact, with Base Concord evacuated except for Scarlet and Blue, White radios his officers and orders them to leave.
 In a last-ditch attempt to save the base, Scarlet and Blue disobey White and carry on inputting codes, their final try being "AMEN".
 On the seabed, the sunken unit is knocked over by an underwater current and the shock causes it to re-transmit "ZERO", causing the VGR to self-destruct.

 Scarlet and Blue return to Cloudbase believing that they miraculously found the correct code.
 After the unit is recovered, White reprimands the two captains for their insubordination but stops short of court-martialling them, recognising the value of bravery in the fight against the Mysterons.